Skip to content

 • Click / Scroll → Extract → Condition / Branch

-Hover or right-click a node to see its controls:
+Hover or right-click a node to see common actions:

 • Execute Step — run that node immediately